DOGMA: Weaving Structural Information into Data-centric Single-cell Transcriptomics Analysis: Experimental Settings

 \subsection{Data Preprocessing}

-We evaluate DOGMA on three comprehensive benchmarks constructed from the CellxGene database to assess performance across varying biological complexities.
+We evaluate DOGMA on three comprehensive benchmarks constructed from the CELLxGENE database to assess performance across varying biological complexities.
 The Human Benchmark comprises lung, small intestine, and tongue tissues.
-Uniquely for this human-specific dataset, we adopt the Human Cell Atlas Ontology (HCAO) instead of the standard CO to provide more granular, organ-specific semantic guidance during topology construction.
+Uniquely for this human-specific dataset, we adopt the Human Cell Atlas Ontology (HCAO) instead of the standard CL to provide more granular, organ-specific semantic guidance during topology construction.
+Because this benchmark is single-species, DOGMA does not instantiate a phylogeny-derived edge branch for Human; the final graph is constructed from MNN and HCAO-derived edges only.
 All datasets undergo stratified downsampling to balance class distributions and feature initialization via PCA ($d=50$) on log-normalized gene expression counts.